Driftrotor/V0.2r1-MiniSB-Pin-Guidler-Mod/README.md

 Voron V0 MiniSB PINED Guidler!

-Do you love your MiniSB but fed up with having extrusion issues / having to replace your Guidler because that pesky screw keep waring the pivot hole on your Guidler!
+Do you love your MiniSB but fed up with having extrusion issues / having to replace your Guidler because that pesky screw keeps wearing the pivot hole on your Guidler!

 Well this might be the MOD for YOU!

 <img width="1398" height="1117" alt="image" src="https://github.com/user-attachments/assets/9d42be32-5fe0-48f1-8845-38f29079cbb1" />

-This MOD adds a simple PIN to the Guidler pivot point to STOP that ware from happening!
+This MOD adds a simple PIN to the Guidler pivot point to STOP that wear from happening!

 All you need are these THREE printed parts and a 3mm PIN 25-27mm long and your set!